 Zones, overlays and neighbourhood plans affecting a property

-The Brisbane City Plan 2014 online interactive mapping tool allows you to view your property on a map.
+The City Plan online mapping tool allows you to view your property on a map.
 You can see the zones, overlays and neighbourhood plans that apply to your site.
-The maps are colour and number coded to help you identify the relevant zones and precincts within an area.

 If overlays or neighbourhood plans apply to your property, you will need to consider these in designing your granny flat.
 If your property is affected by biodiversity and wetlands overlays, your granny flat may require Council approval.

 The Queensland Development Code sets boundary setbacks for granny flats on standard sized lots*.
 City Plan does not include boundary setbacks.
 The Dwelling house (small lot) code identifies boundary setbacks for granny flats on small lots**.
 Boundary setbacks help protect privacy and amenity and help with property maintenance.